NikhilDwa/Audio-to-Text-Summarization/README.md

 ## Launch

 The running of the application can be viewed by the help streamlit library.
-There is view.py file in the project.
-The developer can just run file under the streamlit.
+There is a view.py file in the project.
+The developer can just run the file under the streamlit.

 ```bash
 streamlit run view.py
 ```

 ## Usage

 After launching the application, it is simple to use it as well.
 The application will ask the user to upload the file, providing a form as shown below to browse the file from the device.

 ![alt text](https://github.com/NikhilDwa/Audio-to-Text-Summarization/blob/speechtotext/nikhil/converting_speech_to_text/images/upload_file.JPG)

 When the file is uploaded, the audio bar will appear.
-With the help of audio bar user can also listen the audio.
+With the help of the audio bar, the user can also listen to the audio.

 ![alt text](https://github.com/NikhilDwa/Audio-to-Text-Summarization/blob/speechtotext/nikhil/converting_speech_to_text/images/uploaded_file.JPG)

 Then the application will carry out the audio to text conversion.
 The text is converted and displayed to the user.
-Then the summarization is carried out and finally the summary is of the audio is displayed to the user.
+Then the summarization is carried out, and finally, the summary is of the audio is displayed to the user.

 ![alt text](https://github.com/NikhilDwa/Audio-to-Text-Summarization/blob/speechtotext/nikhil/converting_speech_to_text/images/text_summary.JPG)

 ## Future updates

-Most of the tasks in the project are done however, some fo them are pending.
-The task list with completed and pending task are listed below.
+Most of the tasks in the project are done; however, some of them are pending.
+The task list with the completed and pending task are listed below.
 - [x] Converting audio file to text
 - [x] Preprocessing of the text
 - [x] TF and IDF evaluations